Wangdi/Hackintosh-Intel-i9-10850k-MSI-Z490-GAMING-EDGE-WIFI/README.md

     - HDMI/DP digital audio output is related to iGPU config.
 Though video output is fine, digital audio only works when connecting both onboard HDMI and DP ports.
 Connecting only one of them or disconnecting either one will result in the audio device failing to refresh, thus front panel headphone jack will not work.
 From this discussion
 - **USB Mapping**
     - Follow the OpenCore guide
-    - Use [USBToolBox](https://github.com/USBToolBox/tool) on Windows to workaround the issue that `Kernel-Quirks-XhciPortLimit` no longer works on macOS 11.3+
+    - Use [USBToolBox](https://github.com/USBToolBox/tool) on Windows, since `Kernel-Quirks-XhciPortLimit` no longer works on macOS 11.3+
-    - Use a USB flash drive to detect each port and its HS/SS index
+        - Use a USB flash drive to detect each port and coresponding HS/SS index
-    - Some ports may be connected internally eg. MSI Mystic Light
+        - Some ports are connected directly on motherboard PCB eg. MSI Mystic Light, assign internal type to it
-    - Some are connected directly to Motherboard eg. Corsair iCUE H150i RGB PRO XT AIO CPU Cooler
+        - Some ports connectors are on motherboard
-    - Select in-use and desired ports, set corresponding types then generate the kext
+        - Select ports, set types then generate the kext
-- **Memory** works, also stable with OC 4000MHz 17-19-19-40
+- **Memory** works, could OC to 4000MHz 17-19-19-40
 - **Hard Disk**
     - NVMe and HDD work fine
     - TRIM support for SATA SSD is turned off by default.
-Its performance may be affected.
-However, turning it on may be unstable.
+The performance may be affected.
+However, some say APFS do not TRIM, since both have garbage collection mechanism.
 To turn on TRIM

         `sudo trimforce enable`